Royal Mews

+History

 At Charing Cross

 The first set of stables to be referred to as a mews was at Charing Cross at the western end of The Strand.
 The royal hawks were kept at this site from 1377 and the name originates from the fact that they were confined there at moulting time ("mew" being derived from the French verb "muer", to moult).

-The building was destroyed by fire in 1534 and rebuilt as a stables, keeping its former name when it acquired this new function.
+In the Tudor Period, the Royal Stables were located in Lomesbury (present-day Bloomsbury).
+In 1534 they were destroyed by fire, whereupon the King, Henry VIII, decided to rebuild the Charing Cross mews as a stables (the hawks having been given alternative accommodation).
+It kept its former name when it acquired this new function.
 On old maps, such as the "Woodcut" map of London of the early 1560s, the Mews can be seen extending back towards the site of today's Leicester Square.

+When George I came to the throne in 1714 he brought with him to London the famous cream stallions which he was wont to use as Elector of Hanover.
+Bred at the Royal Stud at Hampton Court, these horses pulled state carriages in England for the next two hundred years (except for a hiatus during the Napoleonic wars when George III used black stallions in protest at the French occupation of Hanover).

-It was rebuilt again in 1732 to the designs of William Kent, and in the early 19th century it was open to the public.
-This building was usually known as the King's Mews, but was also sometimes referred to as the Royal Mews, the Royal Stables, or as the Queen's Mews when there was a woman on the throne.
+The mews was rebuilt again in 1732 to the designs of William Kent, and in the early 19th century it was open to the public.
+This building was usually known as the King's Mews (or Queen's Mews when there was a woman on the throne), but was also sometimes referred to as the Royal Mews or the Royal Stables.

+Kent's redesign was a classical building occupying the northern half of the site, with an open space in front of it that ranked among the few large ones in central London at a time when the Royal Parks were on the fringes of the city and most squares in London were garden squares open only to the residents of their surrounding houses.

 On 15 June 1820, the Guards in the Royal Mews mutinied in support of Caroline of Brunswick, whom King George IV was seeking to divorce.

-Kent's redesign was an impressive classical building occupying the northern half of the site, with an open space in front of it that ranked among the few large ones in central London at a time when the Royal Parks were on the fringes of the city and most squares in London were garden squares open only to the residents of their surrounding houses.
 The whole site was cleared in the late 1820s to create Trafalgar Square, laid out in 1837–1844 after delays, and the National Gallery which opened in 1838.